 What can you do with SQL?

-It is mainly used in SQL SERVER MANAGEMENT STUDIO, a tool to manage database and data.
-It was launched by Microsoft for configuring, managing and administrating all the components of the database.
-Given below are the main operation one can do with SQL:
+It is mainly used in SQL SERVER MANAGEMENT STUDIO, a tool to manage databases and data.
+It was launched by Microsoft for configuring, managing, and administrating all the components of the database.
+Given below are the main operations one can do with SQL:

 1. Create Database